selimslab/selimslab.github.io/_NOTES/arts/poetry/tao-te-ching/life-is-soft.md

 are soft, pliant.

-Dead, they’re dry and brittle.”
+Dead, they're dry and brittle.”